niehusst/YOLO-Cancer-Detection/README.md

 An implementation of the YOLO algorithm trained to spot tumors in DICOM images.
 The model is trained on the "Crowds Cure Cancer" dataset, which only contains images that DO have tumors; this model will always predict a bounding box for a tumor (even if one is not present).

 ### Getting Started
 We recommend using a virtual environment to ensure your dependencies are up-to-date and freshly installed.
-From there, you can use `pip` to install all the dependencies in the `requirements.txt` file.
+From there, you can use `pip` to install all the dependencies in the `deps.txt` file.

 ## Authors
 * **Liam Niehus-Staab** - [niehusst](https://github.com/niehusst)